spbkaizo/baudio/CMOY-Headphone-Amp.md

 If unsure, just go with the defaults, and if you find the gain is too high, you can always change it later.

+*Optional Changes*

+*   For a gain of 8, use 7K for R4
+*   For a gain of 6, use 5K for R4
+*   For a gain of 3, use 2K for R4
+*   For a gain of 4, use 3K for R4

+Obviously you can see the relationship, so just pick a value close to what you are after (e.g. 4.7K)

 #### R5L, R5R (Optional)

 Here's where it gets interesting.
 You can jumper this part via the exposed pads near it, or use a 0 ohm resister here.
 Alternatively you can leave it unpopulated, in which case you will want to build the amplifier buffer circuit.